 You can also grow larger tomatoes in pots.
 They are great for slicing.
 Who doesn’t want a sweet, delicious tomato on their hamburger or sandwich?

 Determinate tomato varieties are good if you want to use most of the tomatoes at one time.
-Some examples are Celebrity, Biltmore, Little Napoli Compact Roma, and Bush Early Girl tomatoes.
+Some types of determinate tomatoes are:

-Of course, you can grow indeterminate tomatoes in a pot too.
-Indeterminate tomatoes will continue to grow from spring until frost.
+You can grow indeterminate tomatoes in a pot too.
+However, indeterminate tomatoes will continue to grow from spring until frost.
 They produce fruit on long vines, grow large, and will sprawl out.
 You will need a large pot and lots of support.
 In general, determinates are easier to plant in pots than indeterminates are, but you can grow both in pots.

-Some examples are Cherry Tomatoes, Early Girl, Husky Cherry Red, and Juliet Roma.
+Some examples of indeterminate tomatoes are Cherry Tomatoes, Early Girl, Husky Cherry Red, Juliet Roma, and beefsteak tomatoes.

-Just keep in mind that you must keep an eye on them and give them support when needed.
+Just keep in mind you must keep an eye on them and give them additional support when needed.
 You also must make sure the soil volume is correct.
 Much can be lost during rain.
 Be sure roots aren’t exposed.

 Step 3: Picking the Right Pot